MaterializeInc/materialize/doc/developer/design/20240411_graceful_reconfiguration_of_managed_clusters_v1.md

 a single replica in a multi-replica cluster.
 Alternatively, we just don't allow this, and we add some big disclaimers to clusters with sources.

-### How does a multi-subscriber coord work with schedules?
-We don't want two schedule decisions to be acting at the same time.
-Currently, this isn't an issue, but it seems a bit scary.
-Is this a concern?

-### How will this impact coord delays?
-Particularly when we look at hydration-based, this may add a reasonable complexity/time to the `coord` loop, which could lead to stalls.
-We may need to consider spinning off cluster scheduling decisions to a task.

-### Should ClusterSchedule::Reconfigure be a schedule?
-Since reconfiguration is only a temporary action it's somewhat reasonable that we wouldn't want to count it as a "schedule" option.
-If we're not doing this, we'd still have to define and persist some field to alert us of the timeout deadline, which likely means adding `reconfiugration_deadline: option<u64>` and `reconfiguration_mechanism` to the durable cluster object.
-I don't think this plays well with other types of scheduling and doesn't properly encapsulate the reconfiguration behavior, it's also less extensible when we think about different configurations for reconfiguration we may want in the future.

 ### Hydration-Based Scheduling
 There is currently the beginning of the mechanism to look at hydration based metrics for scheduling in `compute-client/src/controller/